Chuck Ellis: Career

-He applied for a legal name change and the request was granted on October 15, 2015 by the Superior Court of California, County of Los Angeles.
+He applied for a legal name change and the request was granted on October 15, 2015, by the Superior Court of California, County of Los Angeles.

 In 2017, Ellis started a musical group called Rulers, featuring production from Pomo, Imad Royal, AObeats, Trooko and others.
-The debut EP Don't Mind was released in November 2017 on Moving Castle (record label) and was praised for its "sultry lyrics and gorgeous pop vocals."
+The debut EP Don't Mind was released in November 2017 on Moving Castle and was praised for its "sultry lyrics and gorgeous pop vocals."